Learn how to optimize your job posts

-Format the text in your description using the tool bar.
+- Format the text in your description using the toolbar.
 You can add images and text emphasis to give it some flair.

-The job targeting details
+Job targeting details

-The fields here map to filtering options on job board.
+The fields here map to filtering options on the job board.
 Completing these fields helps qualified candidates find your job more easily.

 ‘Save draft’ or ‘Save & Continue’

 After completing the fields, you’ll see two options at the end of the page.

 Save draft: choose this option if you need other members of your team to feedback on the job before it’s published, or you need to stop working on the job before it’s complete.
 The draft will be saved and accessible via the link at the top right of the main dashboard.

 Save & continue: choose this option to continue to the next step: creating an application form.

 Once ready you’ll see the option to ‘Publish‘ the job at the top right.
 Depending on how you like to hire, there are multiple publishing options.

 Only Super Admins (and recruiting admins for their assigned department(s)/location(s)) are able to publish jobs.